TrelisPay/WooCommerce-svn/tags/1.0.21/ReadMe.txt

 2. Configuring the Trelis plugin with api keys
 3. Sample checkout page offering Trelis Pay
 4. Payment screen ("Trelis Art" will be replaced by your store name)
-5. Supported Ethereum wallets
+5. Supported wallets

 == Changelog ==

-= Unreleased =
+= 1.0.21 =
-* Allow for recurring subscription payments
+* Add support for Woo Subscriptions and Memberpress

 = 1.0.20 =
 * Fix logo on checkout